 - specify the objectives set and the inherent constraints;

-- describe the implementation;
+- describe the project;

 - highlight the results.

-Thank the people you have met
+Thank the people you’ve met

 Remember that a thank-you email following the interview is often appreciated.
 This allows you to show renewed interest in the position and the company.